stream-interop/stream-interop/README.md

 - `public MetadataArray $metadata { get; }`
     - Represents the metadata for the resource as by `stream_get_meta_data()`.
-    - It SHOULD provide the most-recent metadata for the `$resource` at the moment of property access.
+    - It MUST provide the most-recent metadata for the `$resource` at the moment of property access.
-    - It SHOULD NOT be publicly settable.
+    - It MUST NOT be publicly settable.

 It also defines these methods common to all streams: